Lab 4: Advanced Scripting

 1. This is the amount of time that elapsed since the last frame

-2. I often find it useful to have countdown timers for things like cooldowns or enemy spawns
+2. Countdown timers are useful for things like cooldowns or enemy spawns

 • Set the variable to the total time you want to wait